jernwerber/jernwerber/docs/_posts/2024-02-18-data-driven-disappointment-with-d3-js-part-4.md

 The astute among you will notice that this only lets us pick a single color for every pie slice. _How might we pick different colours for our pie slices, for example, darker versions of a starting colour for each subsequent pie slice?_ D3 has got you covered: the methods chained to the `join()` method (such as `attr()`) are a bit special because they run in the context of each specific datapoint or _datum_.
 They have access to the current datum as well as the index (position) of it in the datapoint collection. _👈 Keep this in mind._

 D3 also provides utilities for working with colours through `d3.color()`, for example, the method `darker()` return a darker shade of a colour, based on an arbitrary input value, i.e., `d3.color("crimson").darker(1)` would produce a shade of `crimson` that is darker by `1` arbitrary unit.
-Combine this with knowing the index of a datum (_I told you to keep this in mind!_) and we can have a colour get progressively darker in correspondence with its index, for example:
+Combine this with knowing the _index of a datum_ (that thing I said to keep in mind 👀) and we can have a colour get progressively darker in correspondence with its index, for example:

 ```javascript
 d3svg.append("g")